ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/PH4-mini/README.md

  - PWM7 56
  - PWM8 57

-In addition there are 4 pins on the servo rail marked CAP1 to CAP4.
-The first 3 of these are available as GPIOs in ArduPilot using the following GPIO numbers:
+In addition the 4 pins on the servo rail marked CAP1 to CAP4 can be used as GPIOs.
+These are available as GPIOs in ArduPilot using the following GPIO numbers:

  - CAP1 58
  - CAP2 59
  - CAP3 60
+ - CAP4 61

 ## Analog inputs